 The following side effects are expected to occur in the first 2-4 weeks of treatment, and resolve with continued use of adapalene / benzoyl peroxide.
 Contact your doctor if these symptoms are severe and/or do not go away after 4 weeks of treatment:

-Adapalene / Benzoyl Peroxide may cause some side effects that are serious.
-If you experience any of the following, get in touch with your doctor immediately or seek emergency medical treatment.
+Adapalene / Benzoyl Peroxide may cause some side effects.
 Data on side-effects consists of a combination of government data as well as acne.org’s compilation of side-effect data from existing clinical studies:

 If you experience any of the following side effects, stop using adapalene / benzoyl peroxide immediately and contact your doctor or get emergency medical care right away: